na-na-hi/renget/archive/pmdhelloworld.md

 I was met with the sight of what appeared to be a relatively large lobby.
 Two large boards dominated the room - posters and notes adorning them as they hung off a wall, presented as the most important thing there.

 The room was totally devoid of life, however.
-From the sounds I could hear coming from one of the rooms that shot off from the lobby - arguing and eating, from what I could tell - I realised that I must have dropped in during the occupant's lunch break.
+From the sounds I could hear coming from one of the rooms that shot off from the lobby - arguing and eating, from what I could tell - I realised that I must have dropped in during the occupants' lunch break.

 Glancing around, I could see the waypoint that Porygon2 had set for me was pointing up the spiral staircase that sat in the centre of the room.
 I lingered for a moment, waiting to see if anyone would come out and meet me in the lobby.
 After a couple of seconds had passed - with no signs of a welcome party - I made for the stairs, heading up to meet Porygon2.

+>wip, more to come